s1rcheese/s1rcheese/README.md

 German (Learning)

-# Stuff I like to
+# I like to

 Reverse engineer things.

-Make useless and stupid but funny stuff
+Make useless and stupid stuff

-Talk to myself in the mirror.
+Talk to myself in the mirror (apparently I can flirt with myself).

 Break stuff and fix it again.

-# I am a dev for
+# I work on

 A Minecraft sever named DreamDimensions.